tasitlabs/tasit-sdk/packages/docs/docs/OtherFeatures.md

 There are a couple projects working to make it simple to spin up your own high-availability, high-performance JSON-RPC client(s) (including Infura) or to use a decentralized and incentivized network of full nodes, so that should decentralize things a bit until we get to Eth 2.0.
 See [DAppNode](https://dappnode.io/), [denode](https://github.com/ChainSafeSystems/denode), [Vipnode](https://vipnode.org/), and [Incubed](https://slock.it/incubed.html) by slock.it.

-[`@tasit/action` is the child package](/packages/action/) that implements these features for the Tasit SDK.
+[`@tasit/action` is the child package](/packages/action/) that implements these features for Tasit.

 ##### In the future

 We have no plans until Eth 2.0 to make a special abstraction for running a local light geth node like Status did originally.
-The Tasit SDK works with whatever JSON-RPC client you point it at, but we won't be adding an abstraction for using a light client within the native mobile dapp until Eth 2.0.
+Tasit works with whatever JSON-RPC client you point it at, but we won't be adding an abstraction for using a light client within the native mobile dapp until Eth 2.0.
 People have had too many issues with this on mobile: dropped network connections, using all disk space, battery usage, etc.

 Looking towards the future, light and ultralight client projects we're tracking for first-class support in this SDK include: